UnrealFar/Discode/docs/index.rst

 - Easy to use
 - Asynchronous
 - Ratelimit handling
-- Based on Object Orieted Python
+- Based on Object Oriented Python

 Links
 --------